5 Considerations To Make Before Getting A Pet

 - Chewing gum can be fatal to dogs

 - Dogs cannot eat chocolate

 - Lilies are toxic for cats

-Check out what your new pet can and can’t be near and ensure you either remove it, or put it somewhere they can’t get to it.
+Check out what your new pet can and can’t be near, and ensure you remove it or put it somewhere they can’t get to it.

 While you’re checking around, you should also look at your yard, particularly if you’re buying a dog.
-Can they escape or are they safe and secure in there?
-You may need a new fence or gate, and this will need to be done before your pet comes home.
+Can they escape, or are they safe and secure in there?
+You may need a new fence or gate, which will need to be done before your pet comes home.